SterlingPeet/cookiecutter-fprime-component/README.rst

       - .. code:: python

             "My Example"
       - The printed name of this component for documentation and strings.
-It should be concise and convey the purpose of the component.
+It should be concise and convey the purpose of the component, but also complete.

-    * - ``short_description``
+    * - ``component_short_description``
       - .. code:: python

             "An example component [...]"
       - One line description of the project (used in headers and comments).
+This should describe the purpose of the component in the Imperetive Voice, not the context where the component is used.

-    * - ``component_class_name``
+    * - ``component_slug``
       - .. code:: python

-            "MyExampleComponent"
-      - The name of this component's class in the code.
+            "MyExample"
+      - A slug_ is a simplified version of the ``component_name``, which will be used for the class name and file names within the component folder structure.
 It should be ``CamelCase``.

-The autocoder requires the suffix ``Component`` to function properly.
+    * - ``component_explicit_component_suffix``
+      - .. code:: python

+            "Component"
+      - The general convention is for F Prime components to have the ``Component`` suffix for file names and class names.
+While it is not required, the Autocoder will assume this format, and Autocoder provided templates may be more difficult to adapt if this is not selected.

     * - ``component_explicit_common``
       - .. code:: python